srijangoyal/Asana-Rebel-Case/README.md

+# Asana Rebel
-# A Jupyter notebook showing the original code
+A Jupyter notebook showing the original code
 An HTML file for interactivity
 A presentation detailing my findings